Avoxel284/discord-nuke/README.md

 ### messagesInEachChannel

-This specifies how many messages the bot spams
+This specifies how many messages the bot spams in each channel.

 ### stageName

-The name of the stage instance the bot starts
+The name of the stage instance the bot starts.

 ### deleteWelcomeMessage

-Specify whether to delete messages that welcome the bot
+Specify whether to delete messages that welcome the bot.

 ### guiltMessage

-A message with these contents will be sent after 48 seconds
+A message with these contents will be sent after 48 seconds.

 ### nukeDumpChannel